grom4er/MyFirstGitRepo/src/Module2/Homework Lessons 5.md

   - *Question: What is **git**?*
 >
 >     Answer: Git is a distributed version-control system for tracking changes in source code during software development.
+>     It is designed for coordinating work among programmers, but it can be used to track changes in any set of files

   - *Question: Git has three main **states** that your files can be in.
 List and explain.*